StellifySoftware/stellify/README.md

 Notice how the `id` field corresponds to the single reference found in the `data`  array of the parent element definition.

-So let's assume we have our elements stored in a database, next we need to render them in the browser.
+So let's assume we have our element definitions stored in a database, next we need to render them in the browser.